Russian Rockets Slam into Ukrainian City near Nuclear Plant

 Ukrainian forces are seizing back villages in Kherson in humiliating battlefield defeats for Russian forces that have badly dented the image of a powerful Russian military and added to the tensions surrounding an ill-planned mobilization.
 They have also fueled fighting among Kremlin insiders and left Putin increasingly cornered.

 On Wednesday, the Ukrainian military said the Ukrainian flag had been raised above seven Kherson region villages previously occupied by the Russians.
-The closest of the liberated villages to the city of Kherson is Davydiv Brid, some 100 kilometers (60 miles) away.
+The closest of the liberated villages to the city of Kherson is Davydiv Brid, some 60 miles away.

 The deputy head of the Ukrainian regional government, Yurii Sobolevskyi, said military hospitals were full of wounded Russian soldiers and that Russian military medics lacked supplies.
 Once they are stabilized, Russian soldiers are being sent to Crimea, which Russia annexed from Ukraine in 2014.